John Harman (Royal Navy officer): Personal details

+Career

+Harman first appears in official records towards the end of the First English Civil War in 1646, as commander of the Falcon, an Armed merchantman contracted by the Parliamentarian navy.
+Shortly after the First Anglo-Dutch War began in July 1652, he was appointed captain of the Welcome, a Fourth-rate warship captured from the Dutch, that fought at the Battle of the Kentish Knock in September.
+The Welcome was also present at the Battle of Portland in February 1653, then was badly damaged at the Battle of the Gabbard in June 1653.

-Harman was given command of the Diamond in August 1653, and in 1654 sailed to the Mediterranean in the Diamond under Admiral Robert Blake.
+Although the war did not formally end until the Treaty of Westminster was signed in April 1654, its last major action was the Battle of Scheveningen in July 1653.
+In August, Harman was given command of the Diamond, and in 1654 sailed to the Mediterranean in the Diamond under Admiral Robert Blake.

 He returned to England in October 1655.

 On 4 January 1655/56 he was given command of the Worcester and again sailed with Blake.

 In the Battle of Cadiz (9 September 1656) he commanded the 52-gun Tredagh in Captain Richard Stayner's squadron and captured a merchantman intact with its valuable cargo.

 He seems to have participated in the brilliant victory in the Battle of Santa Cruz de Tenerife (1657).

 Harman was appointed captain of the 58-gun Gloucester in 1664.

 In the spring of 1665 Harman was lieutenant of the Royal Charles, in effect captain of the ship.

 Second Anglo-Dutch War (1665–67)

 The Second Anglo-Dutch War was declared in May 1665.

 During this war the English suffered from the Great Plague of 1665-66 and the Great Fire of London in September 1666.

 The war was concluded by the Treaty of Breda on 21 July 1667.